Skip to content

 GitHub provides two options for data extraction — REST API and GraphQL API.

-Using GraphQL is more advantageous than the REST API for the following reasons:
+GraphQL is more advantageous than the REST API for the following reasons:

 • Precise Data Retrieval — With GraphQL, you receive exactly the data you request, mirroring your query schema.
 In contrast, the REST API often returns more data than needed in a fixed format that cannot be changed.